 To add to this, a global pandemic has caused monumental levels of disruption around the world for a wide array of reasons.
-For businesses, it has impacted global supply chains, increased import and export costs and drastically increased already substantial lead times for businesses who import component parts or finished products from across the world into the UK.
+It has impacted global supply chains with increased import and export costs.
+Also drastically increased lead times for businesses who import products from across the world into the UK.

 For example, air and sea freight costs have risen to some of their highest levels due to fluctuating levels of demand throughout the pandemic.
 The cost of shipping one 40-foot container from Asia to Northern Europe has increased from around $2000 to more than $9000.

 The Institute for Supply Management conducted a study on the impact of Coronavirus on global supply chains.
 At the time of the survey, 86% of respondents reported longer lead times from China, with 57% stating lead times had doubled.

 The Coronavirus pandemic coupled with Brexit has forced businesses to review their supply chain.
 With businesses across varying industries now choosing to bring production back to Britain.

 Christopher Nieper, the chief executive of David Nieper, said: “Manufacturing in Britain makes business accountable and allows control over each step of the production process.”

-This trend has been happening for several years as the weaknesses within global supply chains and heavy reliance placed on sourcing products from countries thousands of miles away are now on show – this trend, however, has been accelerated due to recent events.
+This trend has been happening for several years as the weaknesses within global supply chains and heavy reliance on sourcing products from countries are now on show.
+This, however, has been accelerated due to recent events.

-Moving forward, mitigating risks with dual-sourcing so as to not put all eggs in one basket will likely become a common trend – opting for shorter lead times, lower shipping costs and improved service and quality over low manufacturing costs.
+Moving forward, mitigating risks with dual-sourcing will likely become a common trend – opting for shorter lead times, lower shipping costs and improved service and quality over low manufacturing costs.